jadecobra/python_tdd_exercises/source/how_to/calculator.rst

     def subtract():
         return None

   and the terminal shows a :ref:`TypeError` with a different error message.
-Progress!
+Progress again!

   .. code-block:: python